 Linda Stieg - Violin, Teacher Training

 Ms. Stieg Studied Suzuki pedagogy for two years in Matsumoto, Japan with Shinichi Suzuki and received the Suzuki Teacher Training Certificate from the Talent Education Institute.
-Teaches for the Pickerington Public Schools and faculty member of Suzuki Music Columbus.
+Taught for the Pickerington Public Schools and is a faculty member of Suzuki Music Columbus.
 Founded, and continues to be actively involved with the Columbus Youth Philharmonic Orchestra.
 Graduate work in music and education at Michigan State and the University of Dayton, and Master of Music in Kodaly Education from Capital University.

 Jim Van Reeth, Violin

 Jim holds a Bachelors of Music in violin performance from the Aaron Copeland School of Music at Queens College-CUNY and a Masters in Music Education at the University of Wisconsin-Stevens Point where he completed long-term Suzuki training.
 Jim has taught in the Suzuki Programs at Encore Music Studios (Columbus, OH), American Talent Education Center (Stevens Point, WI) and Capital University (Columbus, OH), and currently teaches violin at Suzuki Music Columbus.
 He has served as a faculty member at the Summer Suzuki Institutes at Capital University, the American Suzuki Institute at the University of Wisconsin-Stevens Point, The Intermountain Suzuki String Institute, and the Blue Ridge Suzuki Camp in Orkney Springs, VA.
 Jim performs with the Sterling String Quartet and the Newark-Granville Symphony Orchestra.
 He was co-coordinator of the Suzuki Youth Orchestras of the Americas (SYOA) for the 2010 SAA Biennial Conference.